Nichlas0403/Automated-Lamp/README.md

 # Automated-Lamp
- Automated lamp designed to with several third party integrations like Siri
+ Automated lamp designed to work with several third party integrations like Siri